jbdakeyo/IsopolySolarWind/README.md

 This code follows the recent "isopoly" resolution by [Dakeyo et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022ApJ...940..130D/abstract) and [Dakeyo et al. (2024b)](https://ui.adsabs.harvard.edu/abs/2022ApJ...940..130D/abstract, which model an isothermal layer close to the Sun, followed by a polytropic expansion above the critical radius.

-There are three main files here `function_iso_poly_dakeyo2024b`, `exe_function_iso_poly_dakeyo2024b` and .
-The former contains the functions to solve the equations themselves, while  the latter contain functions to plot the different types of solutions.
-The solver engine is `scipy.optimize.root`.
+There are three main files here `function_iso_poly_dakeyo2024b`, `exe_function_iso_poly_dakeyo2024b` and `use_function_iso_poly_dakeyo2024b` .
+The former contains the functions to solve the equations themselves, , a file that execute the solving and plot the solution, and a later that only present the input of the model.
+The equations are solved by a finite difference scheme.
 There are three types of solutions :

 * An isothermal solar wind (`parkersolarwind.solve_parker_isothermal`) <details><p> - This follows [Parker 1958](https://ui.adsabs.harvard.edu/abs/1958ApJ...128..664P/abstract), in which the solar wind fluid is held at a fixed temperature.
 Mass flux conservation results in a negative density gradient and in turn an outwards directed pressure gradient force.
 For sufficiently hot $T_0$, this outwards force outcompetes gravitation, resulting in a trans-sonic solar wind flow out to infinity.
 While such a constant temperature is non-physical in the heliosphere, it is a reasonable first approximation to behavior in the solar corona where coronal heating operates.</p></details>